Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so the schema documents parameters.
-The description adds no extra meaning beyond the schema, so baseline 3.
+Schema description coverage is 100%, so the schema already documents all parameters.
+The description adds no extra parameter-specific details, earning the baseline score of 3.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.